-Family offices often have an appetite for coinvesting.
+Family offices often have an appetite for co-investing.
 This is the process whereby families jointly invest in a particular project or asset, sometimes alongside another family office, a private equity fund or with bank finance.
-This can reduce the fees paid and the risk assumed by the family, but also dilute the potential returns.5 Private equity is one of the most common asset classes for family offices to invest in.
-This is largely due to the expected returns being much higher than listed securities and the private nature of the transactions.
-Whilst the liquidity of this asset class will always be an issue there is a developing secondary market.
-As a result family office investment portfolios are evolving to include collaboration with debt syndicates as lenders.
+This can reduce the fees paid and the risk assumed by the family, but also dilute the potential returns.5 family office investment portfolios are evolving to include collaboration with debt syndicates as lenders.
 Family offices also participate in venture capital syndicates and equity syndicates formed to participate in leveraged private equity buyouts and in syndicated property arrangements.
 This enables the family office to reduce the fees they have to pay as co-investors and allow them to gain access to like-minded partners to pool their resources and learn from their expertise.6